Amarhooda/Blogapp/README.md

 This is a blog app.
-I'm making the backend.